Breaking Down the Most Common Design Thinking Deliverables

 Research Reports

-In-depth reviews of the results of interviews, surveys statistical analysis, and usability testing report, assessments competitive analysis, and others.
+In-depth reviews of the results of interviews, surveys, statistical analysis, and usability testing report, assessments competitive analysis, and others.

-This analysis lays out the most of research findings, important patterns, trends, and data-informed insights in a way that makes it useful for decision-making.
+Additionally, a competitive analysis report plays a crucial role in understanding industry standards and identifying innovation opportunities.
 Reports are designed to address the issues with products in the market with solid evidence or detailed, research findings.
 This helps create products that users perfect and appreciate.

 Information Architecture Deliverables